ElementAstro/atom-docs/src/content/docs/en/function/decorate.md

 ---
-title: Decorator System Documentation
+title: Decorator System
-description: Detailed documentation for the decorator system in the atom::meta namespace, including key components like Switchable, decorator, LoopDecorator, ConditionCheckDecorator, BaseDecorator, and DecorateStepper, with usage examples and performance considerations.
+description: Detailed for the decorator system in the atom::meta namespace, including key components like Switchable, decorator, LoopDecorator, ConditionCheckDecorator, BaseDecorator, and DecorateStepper, with usage examples and performance considerations.
 ---

-# Decorator System Documentation

 ## Overview